kanhua/udacity-dand-data-vis/README.md

 Major changes of this version:
 - The background information and explanation are enhanced.
 - A tooltip is added to the y-axis so that users can quickly check the definition of each metrics
-- A new button is placed to let the user show the "League Average".
+- A new button is placed to let the reader show the "League Average".
 - Minor revisions of the layout and texts.

 <img src="./chart_snapshot/v3-snapshot.png" width="70%">